What you need to know about Belarusian President Alexander Lukashenko

 Lukashenko brooks little dissent.

-The elections Lukashenko has won have been marred by allegations of vote tampering.
-For most of his time in power, he was able to crush protests in response, which were often small and confined to Minsk, Bloomberg reported.
+The elections he has won have been marred by allegations of vote tampering.
+For most of his time in power, he was able to crush protests in response, which were often small and confined to Minsk, Bloomberg News reported.

 But the 2020 election roiled Belarus and brought fresh scrutiny to its autocratic leader.
 Lukashenko sought to keep rivals off the ballot ahead of the August vote, but opposition leader Svetlana Tikhanovskaya, who drew huge crowds at campaign rallies, was allowed to run.

 Lukashenko claimed he had won a sixth term with 80 percent of the vote, an outcome many Western leaders dismissed as fraudulent.
-Lukashenko has insisted no laws were broken during the election.
+Lukashenko has insisted that no laws were broken during the election.
 Tikhanovskaya fled the country, and tens of thousands of Belarusians protested the outcome.

-The demonstrations, fueled by a struggling economy and what critics called Lukashenko’s mishandling of the coronavirus pandemic, marked the most significant threat to Lukashenko’s hold on power since he took office.
+The demonstrations, fueled by a struggling economy and what critics called Lukashenko’s mishandling of the coronavirus pandemic, marked the most significant threat to his hold on power since he took office.
+“Until you kill me, there will be no other elections,” he told workers at the Minsk Wheeled Tractor Plant in August.

-“You are talking about unfair elections and want to have fair elections?” he asked workers at the Minsk Wheeled Tractor Plant in August, who shouted “Yes” in response.
-“I am answering your question.
-We held elections.
-Until you kill me, there will be no other elections.”

 Facing a furious nation, Belarus’s Lukashenko says he would rather be killed than agree to new elections

 Thousands were arrested and at least three died “as a result of police actions” at the start of the protest movement in August, according to Human Rights Watch.
-U.N. human rights experts received reports of more than 450 cases of torture and ill-treatment of detainees in the wake of the election.
+United Nations human rights experts received reports of more than 450 cases of torture and ill-treatment of detainees in the wake of the election.

-Tikhanovskaya declared a “People’s Ultimatum,” demanding that Lukashenko step down by late October.
-When he clung onto power, tens of thousands of Belarusians took to the streets and many were violently dispersed by security forces.
+Tikhanovskaya demanded that Lukashenko step down by late October.
+When he clung to power, tens of thousands of Belarusians took to the streets.
+Many were violently dispersed by security forces, and thousands were arrested.

-Anti-government demonstrations continued throughout the fall, as did Lukashenko’s repression: Police had arrested more than 25,000 by mid-November, Human Rights Watch said, and more than a hundred opposition figures were jailed.
-In November, Belarus placed Protasevich, the journalist pulled from the flight Sunday, on a terrorist watch list, charging him with three protest-related crimes.
+In November, Belarus placed Roman Protasevich, an opposition journalist, on a terrorist watch list, charging him with three protest-related crimes.

+In May, Lukashenko sent a MiG-29 fighter jet to ground a commercial plane carrying Protasevich from Greece to Lithuania as it flew over Belarusian airspace in what President Biden called “a direct affront to international norms.”
+Authorities then arrested Protasevich.

-Last week, Lukashenko signed into law legislation protecting police and security forces from responsibility for shooting at protesters.
-Lukashenko’s government has also continued its crackdown on journalists, jailing a freelancer for German international broadcaster Deutsche Welle and taking offline the leading independent news website Tut.by this month.
+Lukashenko signed a law in May that protects police and security forces from responsibility for shooting at protesters.

+He has deepened his crackdown since then, jailing journalists, activists and rights workers, and even IT specialists.
+Belarusian authorities are also shutting down independent media outlets and dozens of NGOs.

+More than 35,000 people have been arbitrarily detained in Belarus in the past year, according to the United Nations.
+The wave of repression has sent many into self-imposed exile in nearby countries.

 How has the West reacted?

-Western countries have imposed sanctions on Lukashenko’s government at various points since Lukashenko took office.
-Lukashenko often criticizes the West for meddling in domestic affairs.
+Western countries have sanctioned Lukashenko’s government at various points, and Lukashenko often criticizes the West for meddling in domestic affairs.

-The United States levied travel restrictions and financial sanctions on individuals and state-owned entities following the 2006 election in Belarus, which the U.S. criticized as “neither free nor fair.”
+The United States levied travel restrictions and financial sanctions on individuals and state-owned entities after the 2006 election in Belarus, which the United States criticized as “neither free nor fair.”
 Belarus retaliated to a tightening of sanctions in 2008 by expelling several dozen U.S. diplomats.
-Relations between Belarus and Western countries eased somewhat in 2015 and 2016, and the U.S. and Belarus announced they would exchange ambassadors again in 2019.
+Relations between Belarus and Western countries eased somewhat in 2015 and 2016, and the United States and Belarus announced that they would exchange ambassadors again in 2019.

-But after the 2020 election and subsequent protests in Belarus, the U.S. slapped a fresh round of sanctions on officials there.
-Since taking office in January, President Biden has blocked transactions with nine major Belarus oil and petrochemical companies and placed sanctions on 109 officials.
+But after the 2020 election and subsequent protests in Belarus, the United States placed a new round of sanctions on officials there.

 Europe, which also does not recognize the 2020 election results, imposed a new raft of sanctions on officials, including Lukashenko, in the fall.
-European leaders reacted with shock and outrage to the grounding of the Ryanair flight and Protasevich’s arrest on Sunday.
-They are considering a European ban on flights from Belarusian national airline Belavia, labeling Belarus’s airspace unsafe and economic sanctions.
-The United Kingdom, Lithuania, Ukraine and Latvia have already sought to reroute flights around Belarus.
+European leaders reacted with shock and outrage to the grounding of the Ryanair flight and Protasevich’s arrest in May, quickly barring E.U. airlines from crossing Belarusian airspace and preventing Belavia, Belarus’s national airline, from flying over or landing in E.U. territory.

-White House press secretary Jen Psaki called Lukashenko’s grounding of the plane a “brazen affront to international peace” and said the Biden administration has demanded an investigation.
+The United States in May warned U.S. citizens not to travel to Belarus, and together with the European Union, Britain and Canada, imposed fresh sanctions in June in response to the forced diversion of the plane.
+They also placed asset freezes and travel bans on officials linked to Lukashenko’s security crackdown.
+The E.U. announced further sanctions targeting key sectors of the Belarusian economy.

+Belarus’s close relationship with Russia may cushion the blow.
+Russian President Vladimir Putin has stood firmly behind his ally, and the Belarusian economy is more dependent on Russia than on Western Europe or the United States.

 Read more: